 Jamie holds a Bachelor’s of Science degree from Lesley University and a Certificate of Medical Assistance from Fisher College.
 She is a member of the Rotary Club of Taunton and currently resides with her family in Somerset.

 Tell us how you LIVE UNITED!
 Download and print out this form and submit your picture to us on Facebook and/or Twitter telling us how you make a difference in our community.

 Do you believe in our mission "to advance the common good?"
 Do you donate to United Way?
 Do you advocate on behalf of an important cause or issue?
 Do you volunteer your time?

 Do you have a LIVE UNITED t-shirt?
 Throw that on and send us a picture of you in your tee!

 UWGAT’s Days of Caring is a way for local businesses and organizations to volunteer at a community agency for a specific community service project.
 UWGAT facilitates Days of Caring by collecting projects and pairing volunteers with agencies.
-Get Involved with

-The Community Impact Committee of United Way of Greater Attleboro/Taunton, Inc. (UWGAT) is holding an informational meeting on Thursday, December 5, 2013 at 9am at United Way’s office at 247 Maple Street in Attleboro, this meeting ismandatory for any eligible 501(c) 3 agency interested in applying for FY ’15 community impact funding.
+The Community Impact Committee of United Way of Greater Attleboro/Taunton, Inc. (UWGAT) will hold an informational meeting on Thursday, December 4, 2014 at 9am at UWGAT’s office located at 247 Maple Street in Attleboro.
+This meeting is mandatory for non-profit, human service, 501(c) 3 organizations, providing services in UWGAT’s catchment area, interested in applying for FY16 community impact funding.

-For any questions, or information on this, please contact Melissa Vanhorn at 508-222-2337, ext.
+For any questions, or additional information, please contact Melissa Vanhorn at 508-222-2337, ext.
 106 or Melissa@uwgat.org.